 What is a cryptocurrency trading bot?

-Trading bots, or trading algorithms are programs designed to automatically place trading positions on your behalf, and operate on a series of pre-define parameters.
+Trading bots, or crypto trading algorithms are programs designed to automatically place trading positions on your behalf, and operate on a series of pre-define parameters.
 These parameters can also be referred to as the logic which drives buy or sell signals of the bot.
 In the stock market world, the use of trading bots is referred to as High Frequency Trading and usually require access to low-latency data centres in order to compete in an already over-saturated market.

 By comparison, the Crypto market is much younger and due to the blockchain, there are less barriers to entry when it comes to creating a bot which can compete against the bigger players in the market.